shpml/fundamentals/09_chapter/09_assessment.md

 2) If values are equal, execute an `alert` with the message "You found a match!"
 If values are not equal, execute an `alert` with the message "Sorry, try again."

-> **Info** If you are testing code that uses alerts in JS Bin, disable "auto-run JS."
-You can then "run with JS" when you are ready to test your code.
+> **Info** If you are testing code that uses `alert`s in JS Bin, disable "Auto-run JS."
+You can then "Run with JS" when you are ready to test your code.
 If you do not, these alerts will be looped every few seconds!

 3) Save your `main.js` file, and open your `index.html` file in the browser to check if your alert is working.
 When the alerts are working properly, you should see: